jasonally/cat-clicker/README.md

     - text showing the number of clicks
 - When a puppy's name is clicked in the list, the puppy display area should update to show the data for the selected puppy.
 - The number of clicks in the puppy area should be unique to each puppy, and should increment when the puppy's picture is clicked.

+### Iteration 4
+The fourth iteration, which I'm referring to as Cat Clicker Premium, is identical to the third iteration except that it should use the Model-View-Octopus structure.
+Code pertaining to puppy data should be stored in the model and code pertaining to the user-facing view of the app should be stored in the view.
+A third component of code, the octopus, is responsible for manipulating data in the model based on user interactions which are captured from the view.

 ### Picture credits
 The puppy pictures in my app iterations are from https://pixabay.com/, which contains pictures and photos anyone can use royalty free.
 Pictures and videos on Pixabay are released free of copyrights under Creative Commons CC0.